bionlplab/radtext/docs/getting_started.md

 can be found at `./resources/cxr14_phrases_v2.yml`.

 The pipeline will also generate 6 intermediate files.
-For example, the the `parse.xml` file consists of the parse tree of each sentence.
+For example, the `parse.xml` file consists of the parse tree of each sentence.
 The content and format of these files should be self-explained.

 -----